mpark4656/liveappdemo/README.md

 URL: https://liveappdemo.com

 ## Description
-Compilation of my personal HTML/CSS/JS practice files.
+Compilation of my personal HTML/CSS/JS practice files and personal projects.
+I got the project idea from various sources such as FreeCodeCamp and Udemy.

 ## Languages
 * HTML